dericcain/tiny-mobx-form-react/README.md

 ⚛️ Tiny (<1KB) React bindings for [Tiny MobX Form](https://dericgw.github.io/tiny-mobx-form/)

 ## Features
-- 🚶 Small, less than 1KB and tree-shakable
+- 🚶 Small, less than 600B (but may grow to 1KB) and tree-shakable
 - 💪 Written in TypeScript using MobX
 - ⚠️ Includes popular validations
 - 📝 Can add your own custom validations if needed